 - PRP injections can lessen appearance of wrinkles

+There has been a lot of research suggesting how PRP works on damaged skin and wrinkles.
 A September 2017 study in the Aesthetic surgery journal found that after an injection of PRP (Platelet Rich Plasma, see video below), doctors observed an increase of reticular dermis thickness (the lower of the two layers of the dermis (skin)).
-This thickening of the skin was due to deposition of elastic fibers (the stuff of skin elasticity) and collagen, with a fibrotic aspect (skin regeneration).1
+This thickening of the skin was due to deposition of elastic fibers (the stuff of skin elasticity) and collagen, with a fibrotic aspect (skin regeneration).
+(1)

 A June 2017 study found that Platelet-rich plasma (PRP) induced a reduction in the manifestations of skin aging, including an improvement in wrinkles and elastosis (yellowish skin).
 In this research, doctors found that PRP provides growth factors that stimulate fibroblast activation (cells that start collagen production) and induce the synthesis of collagen and other components of the extracellular matrix.
 (The extracellular matrix is scaffold that collagen builds itself on.)
 The study focused on 18 women average age 49 years old.
 The studies findings include:

-- increase in blood vessels in the skin
+- PRP increased blood vessels in the skin

-- increase in collagen density in the skin
+- PRP increased collagen density in the skin

-- These changes produced significant improvements in wrinkle and elastosis and photoaging scoring scales.
-2
+- PRP produced significant improvements in wrinkle and elastosis and photoaging scoring scales.
+(2)

 Published in the Journal of Cosmetic Dermatology, Egyptian physicians say that your own blood platelets can make your face look younger by attacking your wrinkles.